I wrote this post back in November-after the shooting at LAX-then I deleted it.

 I could add we were in Boston five days before the marathon bombing, or up the road on 9/11 or in Times Square just as a bomb attack was thwarted, but those instances are different from the ones listed above.
 The former events are due to a collective choice as a nation.

 It took a move down under the planet to remove the subconscious fear my family could fall pray to a mass shooting.
 Why?
 There are no mass shootings in Australia.
 You can’t carry a gun here.
 That’s it, the end of the story.
 In fact, just after we arrived some broken soul lost his mind in a mall wielding a machete.
 Yes.
 You can kill a person in a mall with a machete and it will be a tragedy, but unless you are a cartoon ninja, you cannot take down twenty-six innocent bystanders in thirty seconds with multiple rounds of refillable machete cartridges.

-So, while I make my own Vegenaise I’ll come to terms with the fact that guns in the US have become the new automobiles, a commodity placed in society with the full understanding of the toll they can take on human life.
-Somehow as a nation we have decided the business of semi-automatic weapons is worth the occasional cost of life.
-It’s a reality we as Americans are going to have to come to terms with, to just hope it happens to someone else, somewhere else, which is what I always hope when I’m in a car and the person next to me is texting a tome.
-I will enjoy my subconscious peace in Sydney now, as I fear by the time I return home to enjoy my black bean burritos, we as a nation will have added at least two dozen more of these shootings to our history.
+So, while I make my own Vegenaise, I’ll come to terms with the fact that guns in the US have become the new automobiles, a commodity placed in society with the full understanding of the toll they take on human life.
+Somehow as a nation, we have decided the business of semi-automatic weapons is worth the occasional cost of life.
+It’s a reality we as Americans will have to come to terms with, to hope it happens to someone else, somewhere else-which is what I always hope when I’m in a car and the person next to me is texting a tome.
+I will enjoy my sub conscious peace in Sydney now, as I fear by the time I return home to enjoy my black bean burritos, we as a nation will have added at least two dozen more of these shootings to our history.